Liverpool Hope Logo Liverpool Hope Logo

 Where is Liverpool Hope University?

-Liverpool is in the North West of England, an hour from Manchester, just over a 2 hour train ride from London and a short boat ride away from Ireland.
+Liverpool is in the North West of England, an hour from Manchester, just over a two hour train ride from London and a short boat ride away from Ireland.
 Liverpool Hope University has two campuses in Liverpool - Hope Park, which is three miles from the city centre, and the Creative Campus, which is within a brisk walk of the city centre.
 We also have our accommodation campus, Aigburth Park, and an outdoor centre at Plas Caerdeon in Wales.

 Can I apply to Liverpool Hope even if there isn’t an existing agreement with my school?